-CMS will work with issuers to collect data and calculate the quality performance ratings for QHPs offered through SSHIX that will display during the open enrollment period for the 2021 plan year.
-During 2021, qualifying issuers will report data from the 2020 plan year to CMS, and that data will be analyzed by CMS and be the basis for the quality performance.
+CMS will work with issuers to collect data and calculate the quality performance ratings for QHPs offered through SSHIX that will display during the open enrollment period for the 2022 plan year.
+During 2022, qualifying issuers will report data from the 2021 plan year to CMS, and that data will be analyzed by CMS and be the basis for the quality performance.
 All qualifying issuers must submit QRS Reporting via SERFF with annual binder submission.

-For the 2021 plan year, the Nevada Health Link SBE Platform will display plan rating data on the nevadahealthlink.com Transparency page, linked below.
-New for Plan Year 2021 the QRS ratings will be published during consumer shopping in accordance with CMS regulations: https://www.nevadahealthlink.com/transparency/
+For the 2022 plan year, the Nevada Health Link SBE Platform will display plan rating data on the nevadahealthlink.com Transparency page, linked below.
+The QRS ratings will be published during consumer shopping in accordance with CMS regulations: <a href="Mealth-lealth